-- (1) In this Rule, "document", includes any formal document, correspondence or other thing that is, or is required to be, served or delivered. - (2) A party required to serve or deliver a document to another party must do so by one of the following means: - a) personal delivery; - regular, registered or certified mail to the party's address of record; - c) fax transmission to the last known fax number of the party, but only if the document, inclusive of the cover sheet, does not exceed 30 pages, or where longer, if the receiving person consents;
+- (1) In this Rule, "document", includes any formal document, correspondence or other thing that is, or is required to be, served or delivered. - (2) A party required to file, serve or deliver a document to the board or to another party must do so by one of the following means: - a) personal delivery; - b) regular, registered or certified mail to the board's address or to the party's address of record; - (c) electronic mail; - c) fax transmission, but only if the document, inclusive of the cover sheet, does not exceed 30 pages; - d) courier, including Priority Post, to the board's address or to a party's address of record; or - e) any other means authorized or permitted by the board. - (3) A document that is filed, served or delivered by fax must include a cover page with sufficient information to identify the sender, recipient, number of pages sent, date and time of transmission and a telephone number to call in case of transmission problems. - (4) If it is impractical to file, serve or deliver documents in accordance with Rule 3(2), the board may give such directions for substituted service or delivery, as it considers appropriate and, where necessary, may dispense with service or delivery. - (5) A party who files or delivers a document to the board must also send copies to all other parties, except where a party makes an ex parte application, including an application under Rule 11(2). - (6) Service or delivery is deemed to take place on the date of actual delivery, except as follows:

-- d) courier, including Priority Post, to a party's address of record; or - e) any other means authorized or permitted by the board. - (3) A document that is served or filed by fax must include a cover page with sufficient information to identify the sender, recipient, number of pages sent, date and time of transmission and a telephone number to call in case of transmission problems. - (4) If it is impractical to serve or deliver documents in accordance with Rule 3(2), the board may give such directions for substituted service or delivery, as it considers appropriate and, where necessary, may dispense with service or delivery. - (5) A party delivering documents to the board must do so: - a) to the address or fax number described in Rule 2(1); and - b) by one of the methods described in Rule 3(2). - (6) A party who delivers a document to the board must also send copies to all other parties, except where a party makes an ex parte application, including an application under Rule 11(2). - (7) Service or delivery is deemed to take place on the date of actual delivery, except as follows: - a) where service or delivery is by personal delivery, mail, fax or courier, and is not effected before 4:30 p.m. on a business day, the date of service or delivery is deemed to be 9:30 a.m. on the next business day; - b) where any other means is authorized or permitted by the board, on the date and time, or deemed date and time, specified in the board's direction.
+- a) where service or delivery is by personal delivery, mail, fax or courier, and is not effected before 4:30 p.m. on a business day, the date of service or delivery is deemed to be 8:30 a.m. on the next business day; - b) where any other means is authorized or permitted by the board, on the date and time, or deemed date and time, specified in the board's direction.